intertect/intertect/src/content/lesson_3/part_2.md

 2. The registers are read from the register file
 3. Branches and Jumps are executed

+# Code Structure
+There are no significant changes between this and the previous part.
+Refer to the Latch API below to see what is expected in your output of ID.

 # Your Task
 This code will be nearly identical to what you were doing in the cases of the switch statement in the initial implementation.
 Specifically, rather than